Escaping to a Higher Order...

 Come play with us!

 What we are sharing here is both a gift and an invitation to play.
 We hope to use these ideas to impact positive change, but we realize there are myriad ways to do this.
 We want to do this with you.
-Please join us in our online community to contribute to the conversation, the research, and the organizing of our collective body of knowledge.
+Please join us online to contribute to the conversation, the research, and the organizing of our collective body of knowledge.

 Influencing Systems for Change